Yoshie Shiratori: Final years

 After a year of freedom, it is said that Shiratori was offered a cigarette by a police officer in a park.
 Emotionally touched by the kindness, Shiratori admitted he was an escaped convict and offered to be turned in.
-He was arrested and tried once again, but the High Court of Sapporo, having reviewed his case, decided that the farmer's death was accidental and merely a result of acting in self defense.
+He was arrested and tried once again, but the High Court of Sapporo, having reviewed his case, decided that the farmer's death was accidental and merely a result of acting in self-defense.
 As a result, the court revoked his death sentence, instead sentencing him to 20 years for his escapes, having noted that Shiratori never harmed a single guard during his breakouts.
 During the trial, Shiratori explained his motive to escape prison, which was the fact that he could not stand the guards' abusive actions towards inmates.
-After the court officials accepted his testimony; Shiratori's request to be imprisoned in Tokyo was also granted, and he spent 14 years in Fuchu Prison, the first time when the guards treated him nicely, until December, 1961, when he was finally released on parole.
+After the court officials accepted his testimony, Shiratori's request to be imprisoned in Tokyo was also granted, and he spent 14 years in Fuchu Prison, where the guards treated him nicely for the first time, until December, 1961, when he was finally released on parole.

-Later, he returned to Aomori to reunite with his daughter although they were not close.
+Shiratori divorced his wife whilst serving a prison sentence at Aomori Prison.
+After his release on parole, he visited his family just once and saw his eldest daughter, but was unable to speak to her.

 His wife had died while he was in prison.
-Shiratori lived for another decade working odd jobs to survive.
+Shiratori lived for another decade, working odd jobs to survive.
 He died after suffering a heart attack in 1979, at the age of 71.